-The specific regulations and bylaws of the provincial/regional bodies take precedence over these general guidelines and requirements.
-CPA candidates are subject to the specific regulations and bylaws of the provincial/regional body with which they have registered.
+The specific regulations and bylaws of the provincial/regional CPA bodies take precedence over these general guidelines and requirements.
+CPA candidates are subject to the specific regulations and bylaws of the provincial/regional CPA body with which they have registered.

 Our goal is to provide an environment that is safe and conducive to learning for all individuals.
-Individuals who violate this environment either through their actions, words or by violating any of the exam/module regulations will be expelled from the premises/program/profession.
-Re-admittance will be at the discretion of the region/province.
+Individuals who violate this environment either through their actions, words or by violating any of the exam/module regulations will be subject to disciplinary action which may include expulsion from the premises/program/profession.
+Re-admittance is at the discretion of the region/province.